Women in NZ Police

 • As of 30th April 2021, women comprised 35.8% of all New Zealand Police staff and 23.5% of constabulary staff.

 Prior to being eligible for formal police training in 1941, women had been involved in various roles such as police matrons of stations and as female searchers.
-As trained police, women were initially involved with office duties or working with children or women.
+As trained police, women were initially involved working with women, young girls and children; and/or office duties.
 Over the years, the range of roles for policewomen has diversified including, for example, traffic officer, community constable, dog handler, inspector, forensic investigator, Armed Offenders Squad, Dive Squad, Maritime Unit, Air Support 'Eagle' Unit, and leadership positions such as District Commander.

 For a current list of the range of roles, see Police: Structure which includes: Commissioner and Executive, Police teams and units, and Police districts.